HISTORY OF HOPE LIVES: ART FOR ALS

 After the Gallery exhibition closed, an additional $635 was raised for the ALS Network at the Ride Walk and Roll to Cure ALS event in September 2024.

-Each year, participating artists donate 35% or more of their sales to the ALS Therapy Development Institute (ALS TDI).
-Past exhibitions have include special events throughout the month of May, like a(n): Opening Reception, Artist's Talk, Wine Tasting & Ekphrastic Poetry, Raffle Drawing, Video Access, Gallery Meditation Sessions, Visitor Collaborative Artwork and ALS Education Day.
+Each year, participating artists have donated 35% or more of their sales to the ALS Network or ALS Therapy Development Institute (ALS TDI).
+Past exhibitions have include special events throughout the month of May, like an Opening Reception, Artist's Talk, Wine Tasting & Ekphrastic Poetry, Raffle Drawing, Video Access, Gallery Meditation Sessions, Visitor Collaborative Artwork or ALS Education Day.

 PHOTOS FROM HOPE LIVES: ART FOR ALS